Towards Weakly Supervised Text-to-Audio Grounding

 We extract 64-dimensional log mel-spectrograms (LMS) as the audio feature.
-The short-time Fourier transformation (STFT) window size and window shift are 32 ms and 10 ms. Dimensions of the audio and text embeddings are both 512.
+The short-time Fourier transformation (STFT) window size and window shift are 32 ms and 10 ms. The hidden size of the BiGRU is 256.
+Dimensions of the audio and text embeddings are both 512.
 The model is trained for at most 100 epochs with an early stop patience of 10 epochs and a batch size of 32, using Adam optimization.
 The learning rate is initially 0.001 and reduced to $\frac{1}{10}$ if the validation loss does not improve for 3 epochs.